 Security of its electricity supply is a key issue for the Philippines, which experienced a number of power outages earlier this year - the coal-fired installed capacity supplying around 48% of its electricity has not been able to cope with peak demand.
 The system has been under stress due to the effects of El Niño, which causes warmer weather, and increased electricity demand for air conditioning, and a longer dry season, which lowers hydropower supply.
 Two earthquakes that hit Luzon and Visayas in April 2019 have also caused power outages.
 Along with the climate imperative to decarbonise, the vulnerability of the system to environmental hazards highlights the need to rethink its current structure.

-Long-term planning to , triggering concerns over the potential creation of stranded coal assets worth billions.
+In 2015, the Philippines had around 12 GW of coal-fired power capacity under construction or in the pipeline.
+Since then it has built around 2.9 GW, with another 12.6 GW on the way, triggering concerns over the potential creation of stranded coal assets worth billions.
 Announcements expressing continued support for coal-based electricity generation and increased capacity add to the uncertainty around the Duterte’s administration’s ability to take substantial action required to meet the Philippines’ Paris climate commitment.

 While the Philippine Paris Agreement target (NDC) is a reduction compared to a business as usual (BAU) pathway, there is no definition of that BAU pathway, rendering the NDC emissions level uncertain.
 Nor does it quantify future land use emissions, adding to the lack of transparency.
 In our projections, the CAT assumes that industrial, energy and agricultural emissions are also to be reduced by 70% below a BAU which would result in emissions reverting to 1990 levels by 2030 (excluding LULUCF).